hephaestus-pl/coqffj/README.md

 #CoqFJ
-Featherweight Java is a minimimum core calculus for Java formalized in [this paper](https://www.cis.upenn.edu/~bcpierce/papers/fj-toplas.pdf)
+Feature Featherweight Java is a minimimum core calculus for Java formalized in [this paper](https://www.cis.upenn.edu/~bcpierce/papers/fj-toplas.pdf)

-CoqFJ is a mechanization of the standard theorems for type safety, i.e. progress and preservation, using coq.
+CoqFFJ is a mechanization of the standard theorems for type safety, i.e. progress and preservation, using coq.
+Built upon [CoqFJ](https://github.com/hephaestus-pl/coqfj) Release 1.1.

 To compile the code, simply run ```make``` at the root folder.